 Sursatie also served children from birth to 12 years old, as Associate Director for the Child Care Learning Center in West Haven.
 There she created and implemented educational programs while ensuring that legal, accreditational and state requirements were met.
 Additionally, she has over 15 years of leadership and management in corporations and non-profit organizations along with years of conducting, publishing and presenting empirical psychological and organizational research.

 Devoted to forging strong relationships and promoting victim’s rights, Sursatie worked with other professionals to establish “Justice for Children”, an organization for children exposed to domestic violence.
 She served as Committee Co-Chair of the Northeast regional chapter of ATT’s Employee Recognition Program.
 She has served as Chair of the Marrakech Human Rights Committee, and is a member of the Multicultural Council, the DCF Subcommittee for CHAP, the DMHAS Young Adult Services Committee, the American Psychological Association, and the Connecticut chapter of the APA.
-Sursatie holds an MA in Psychology from the University of New Haven and a BA in BioPsychology from Hunter College.
-She is a now PhD Candidate in Clinical Psychology from Walden University.
+Sursatie holds a PhD in Clinical Psychology from Walden University, an MA in Psychology from the University of New Haven, and a BA in BioPsychology from Hunter College.

 Charles A. Frazier has more than 25 years of experience in social services, management, and marketing/business development.
 A master at relationship building, Charles has successfully integrated his extensive experience in the social services sector with his skills in uncovering and forming strong relationships with business executives across industries, creating a unique social-business perspective.

 Charles is President and Co-Founder of Radiance Innovative Services, a human services company offering professional training and human services.
 He is Vice President of Faith Dynamics, the ecumenical subsidiary division of Learning Dynamics, an award-winning training company focused on enhancing the market position of companies of all sizes.